Bird Care Information

 There is no one completely balanced food source for any bird.
 Dietary mismanagement is common in pet birds.

-SPECIES GRASS VEGETABLES FRUIT PELLETS SEED NATIVE PLANTS NATIVE BLOSSOM
+SPECIES GRASS VEGETABLES FRUIT PELLETS SEED NATIVE PLANTS BLOSSOM

 Cockatiel Daily Daily Occasional Daily 5-10 sunflower seeds daily Daily Occasional